Adhesive category theory for graph rewriting in Rocq: Acknowledgments

-\iffinal \paragraph{Acknowledgments} We would like to thank Cyril Cohen and Kazuhiko Sakaguchi for many helpful discussions on the subject of this paper and on Hierarchy Builder generally.
-This work was partially funded by the ANR project CoREACT: Coq-based Rewriting: towards Executable Applied Category Theory (ANR-22-CE48-0015). \fi
+We would like to thank the anonymous reviewers for their feedback, as well as Cyril Cohen and Kazuhiko Sakaguchi for many helpful discussions on the subject of this paper and on Hierarchy Builder generally.
+This work was partially funded by the ANR project CoREACT: Coq-based Rewriting: towards Executable Applied Category Theory (ANR-22-CE48-0015).